✓ ✓

 From the ranchers perspective livestock traceability entails their producer association advocating for something different from the national industry association while a Minister of Agriculture argues, in the same statement, the urgent need for traceability and the need to delay traceability while PID’s are administered in isolation from every other process while Federal minister for AAFC MacDonald holds accountability but no authority while Federal Minister of Health Michel holds authority but refuses any accountability, deferring to the CFIA, who defers to the CCIA, who holds neither resources nor incentive to constructively engage ranchers to realize traceability.

-The primary organization engaging ranchers is the CCIA.
+The primary organization engaging ranchers on traceabilty is the CCIA.
 However the CCIA:

 • Has no incentive to be responsive, provide quality service, or innovate because it can impose financial penalties to secure compliance.